 Escapees RV Club

-Escapees RV club (Also now known for their new, but already wildly popular Xscapers membership) offers much more than campground discounts.
+That said, Escapees Discount RV clubs (Also now known for their new, but already wildly popular Xscapers membership) offers much more than campground discounts.

 They offer mail service, campground membership and/or discounts, RVer advocacy, rallies, CARE, educational offerings including a boot camp program, and more.